-If every paddler had their way, kayaks would glide through the years without a scratch or dent to it’s hull.
+If every paddler had their way, kayaks would glide through the years without a scratch or dent to their hulls.
 But let’s be realistic here – a well used kayak takes a beating!
-The good news is that kayaks are very resilient and kayak maintenance requires minimal effort.
-There are a few basic things to do and think about to keep your kayak and equipment in good shape and soon, it will be routine!
+The good news is that kayaks are resilient and kayak maintenance requires minimal effort.
+There are a few basic things to do and think about to keep your kayak and equipment in good shape.
+Soon, the process will be routine!

-Look over the hull for damage.
 Long term storage is one of the most common ways a kayak’s hull can be damaged.
-In the case of a depressed hull, heat will often be enough to return the kayak to it’s original shape.
-Leaving it in the sun on a hot day will often pop it back to it’s original shape.
+In the case of a depressed hull, heat will often be enough to return the kayak to its original shape.
+Leaving it in the sun on a hot day will often pop it back to its original shape.

-Refill emergency gear.
-Go through your first-aid kit, bailout bag and emergency repair kit to make sure everything is stocked.
-This is especially important to do because if it needs refilling it means it was something you had to use last year!
+Go through your first aid kit, bailout bag and emergency repair kit to make sure everything is stocked.
+This is especially important to do because if it needs refilling, it means it was something you had to use last year!

 In Season Kayak Maintenance